The importance of requirements

 - Are developers discovering problems in requirements that you thought had been sorted out?

 - Is anyone unable to answer questions from a product manager or a developer on why a particular user story is necessary?

-If the answer to all or any of the above is no, then clearly you do not appear to have an issue at the moment.
-But if the answer is yes, it is worthwhile taking a closer look.
+If the answer to all or any of the above is no, then you don’t appear to have an issue at the moment.
+But if the answer is yes, it’s worthwhile taking a closer look.